 Banning private ownership of dangerous animals

-Federal Law No. 16 of 2007 Concerning Animal Protection aims to maintain the rights and dignity of animals in the UAE.
+Federal Law No. 16 of 2007 as amended by Federal Law No.18 of 2016, concerning animal welfare aims to maintain the rights and dignity of animals in the UAE.

 The UAE encourages the public to join voluntary activities related to animal protection.
 The UAE's Ministry of Climate Change and Environment signed an agreement with Emirates Animal Welfare Society and Emirates Park Zoo to promote animal protection.

 The agreement aimed at raising public awareness on animal welfare.
 It complements the ministry's intensified efforts to defend and preserve animal rights as well as promote their humane treatment through awareness campaigns.